ericthebell/ericthebell.github.io/offerings.md

 ### **Executive team education**

 **What it is**.
-Understanding product design, it’s range of skills and competencies, overall process.
+Educational sessions for leadership to deepen understanding of product design roles, processes, and integration within the organization.

 **Approach**.
 Presentation to leadership about design role and processes.
 Get your hands dirty together by participating in select team activities.
 Join regular team share-outs